timescale/docs/timescaledb/getting-started/data-retention.md

 is rarely, if ever, updated.
 It is therefore often desirable to delete old raw data to save disk space.

-In practice, data is often downsampled first, for example through continuous aggregates, then historic raw data points are discarded via data retention policies.
+In practice, continuous aggregates downsample the data, and then data retention policies discard historic raw data points.

 <highlight type="note">
-Notice in the following image that dropping data on the underlaying hypertable does not affect the continuous aggregate.
-As long as you do not refresh the continuous aggregate for time periods that you dropped data, your aggregate will be unaffected.
+In the following image dropping data on the underlaying hypertable doesn't affect the continuous aggregate.
+As long as you do not refresh the continuous aggregate for time periods that you dropped data, your aggregate is unaffected.
 </highlight>

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy-retention.jpg" alt="Continuous aggregate with refresh and retention policies"/>